m3g/xlff/Rosetta/README.md

 This will replace both file in the directory.
 If you want to keep default files, it is recommended to rename both of them first.

 The FuncFactory.cc file just add to the default file two lines specifying that EtableFunc.cc should be considered in Rosetta applications.
-EtableFunc.cc brings the definitions of f(x) and its derivatived, which is not present in the default file, that is, it is user-defined.
+EtableFunc.cc brings the definitions of f(x) and its derivative, which is not present in the default file, that is, it is user-defined.

 After copy those two files, it is necesary to recompile Rosetta.